raciat/blockchain-developer-bootcamp-final-project/README.md

     - Select proper account (make sure it is connected to Remix in MetaMask)
     - Select proper contract (*PreciousStoneToken*)
     - Hit *Deploy*
+- Deployment script will ask for `priceFeedAddress` constructor parameter - use contract address for *ETH/USD* price feed from [the list](https://docs.chain.link/docs/ethereum-addresses/) (e.g. `0x8A753747A1Fa494EC906cE90E9f37563A8AF630e` for Rinkeby)
 - Use [Rinkeby Etherscan](https://rinkeby.etherscan.io) page to see details of deployed contract using its address

 ### Running on Heroku